barrymoo/Scripts/misc/README.md

 ==
 This directory contains some tools I have used to do passive axis transformations on xyz based geometries.
 First script is center-on-atom.py see --help option.
 The pas-rotate tool is designed to rotate an xyz based geometry by a 3 x 3 tensor.
-To run the tool <code> ./pas-rotate XYZGeom Tensor <\code>.
+To run the tool <code> ./pas-rotate XYZGeom Tensor </code>.
 Where XYZGeom is a xyz file and Tensor is a text file containing a 3 x 3 symmetric tensor (see efg-tensor as example).
 Additionally, one can specify 'inverse' for Tensor instead of a file to invert the geometry (I use this for stereochemical inversions).